-The Safe Babies Approach
+The Safe Babies Approach Judicial Role

-Judicial Role

-Judicial Role: Out of Court The Judge works in close collaboration with the Community Coordinator, Child Welfare Leadership, and professionals from other key sectors who are needed to support implementation and sustainability of the Safe Babies approach.
-Activities include: Championing the Safe Babies approach Collaboratively Supporting Developing and sustaining operational strategies (e.g., frequency of Implementation of the Safe review hearings) Babies Approach Anticipatory planning for transitions to a new judge Using data to identify implementation challenges and inform solution-finding Strategizing with partners for sustainability of the Safe Babies approach The Judge works in close collaboration with the Community Coordinator and Child Welfare Leadership to: Identify community partners/collaborators and extend invitations to participate in the Active Community Team (ACT) Plan and prepare for ACT meetings (e.g., scheduling; setting agendas; identifying trends, needs, issues to discuss) Review Safe Babies approach data for Continuous Quality Improvement During ACT meetings, the Judge can take a leadership role by: Collaboratively Leading the Framing the work as collective leadership and emphasizing the need Active Community Team for cross-system collaboration to support very young children and their families Setting the tone for collaborative dialogue, information sharing (e.g., aggregate/de-identified data), and solution finding Improving outcomes for children and families by identifying and addressing barriers to needed services and supports In some communities, it may make sense for the ACT to be purposefully integrated into an existing early childhood coalition.
+Judicial Role: Out of Court Collaboratively Supporting Implementation of the Safe Babies Approach The Judge works in close collaboration with the Community Coordinator, Child Welfare Leadership, and professionals from other key sectors who are needed to support implementation and sustainability of the Safe Babies approach.
+Activities include: • Championing the Safe Babies approach Developing and sustaining operational strategies (e.g., frequency of review hearings) Anticipatory planning for transitions to a new judge Using data to identify implementation challenges and inform solution-finding Strategizing with partners for sustainability of the Safe Babies approach Collaboratively Leading the Active Community Team The Judge works in close collaboration with the Community Coordinator and Child Welfare Leadership to: Identify community partners/collaborators and extend invitations to participate in the Active Community Team (ACT) Plan and prepare for ACT meetings (e.g., scheduling; setting agendas; identifying trends, needs, issues to discuss) Review Safe Babies approach data for Continuous Quality Improvement During ACT meetings, the Judge can take a leadership role by: Framing the work as collective leadership and emphasizing the need for cross-system collaboration to support very young children and their families Setting the tone for collaborative dialogue, information sharing (e.g., aggregate/de-identified data), and solution finding Advancing equity for children and families by identifying and addressing disparities in and barriers to needed services and supports In some communities, it may make sense for the ACT to be purposefully integrated into an existing early childhood coalition.
 In such cases, the Judge plays a leadership role in support of the integration and serves as an active participant.